PERSONUG/ChangeThis-OS/README.md

 ```
 ## Otherwise
-You can get an ISO file and run it in a VM, emulator or boot it on a computer
+You can get an ISO file and run it in a VM, emulator or boot it on a computer.

+## USES
+You can modify the code however you like and can change it to create a modern operating system, similar to Windows or MacOS, or you can create a custom OS.
+This is yours to modify.

-*Developed by @PERSONUG*
+## *Developed by @PERSONUG*